jirispilka/jirispilka.github.io/README.md

 # al-folio

 # TODO
-- check all the publications are correct
+- fix all the projects - create grid with projects and codes
 - add reading list
 - add news archive
 - add teaching